dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

         <tr class="odd">
         <td><p><strong>Send Message</strong></p></td>
         <td><p><strong>Message template to send</strong></p></td>
         <td><p>Send Message triggers a notification based on provided message template.
 This action will be taken when ever there is a change in <strong>data value</strong>.
-However this behaviour can be controled by providing event/enrollment status in program rule expression for example.</p>
+However this behaviour can be controlled by providing event/enrollment status in program rule expression for example.</p>
         <pre><code>V{event_status} == &#39;COMPLETED&#39;</code></pre>
         <p>Message template will be parsed and variables will be substituted with actual values.</p></td>
         </tr>